 Goa, a hot spot all year round for tourists, is India’s party hub.
 Visited by domestic and international tourists equally, it is known for its golden beaches, shacks, affordable alcohol and vibrant festivals.
 Not just parties, Goa is known for its traditional Portuguese culture and architecture, its delicious seafood, flea markets, churches and statues.

-A road trip from Hyderabad will be a long one, taking around 13 to 14 hours.
-But it will be marked with excellent sights and experiences.
+A road trip from Hyderabad to Goa is a long one, taking around 13 to 14 hours, but it is also one of the top road trips in India that you will thoroughly enjoy!
+The route is marked with excellent sights and experiences.
 Driving through the Western Ghats will be one of the highlights of your trip.

 Best Time To Visit